dpenciso/dpenciso/README.md

 ## Senior Frontend Engineer · React · TypeScript · AI-Integrated Development

-Hi, I'm David — a senior frontend engineer with 5+ years building scalable web applications.
+Hi, I'm David, a senior frontend engineer with 5+ years building scalable web applications.
 I was the first web engineer hired at FrontRo, where I architected and scaled the platform to 8M+ users, shipping features like video playback, live streaming, real-time chat, and media upload pipelines.
 I own projects end-to-end and integrate AI tooling into my workflow daily.